Modernizr: Overview

 Many HTML5 and CSS 3 features are already implemented in at least one major browser.
 Modernizr determines whether the user's browser has implemented a given feature.
 This lets developers take advantage of new features that browsers support, yet create fallbacks for browsers that lack support.
 In both 2010 and 2011, Modernizr won the .net Award for Open Source App of the Year, and in 2011 one of its lead developers, Paul Irish, won the Developer of the Year award.

 Function

 Modernizr uses feature detection, rather than checking the browser's property, to discern what a browser can and cannot do.
 It considers feature detection more reliable since the same rendering engine may not necessarily support the same things in two different browsers using that engine.
 In addition, some users change their user agent string to get around websites that block features for browsers with specific user agent settings, despite their browsers having the necessary capabilities.

-Modernizr offers tests for more than 250 features, then creates a JavaScript object (named "Modernizr") that contains the results of these tests as boolean properties.
-It also adds classes to the HTML element based on what features are and are not natively supported.

-To perform feature detection tests, Modernizr often creates an element, sets a specific style instruction on that element and then immediately tries to retrieve that setting.
-Web browsers that understand the instruction will return something sensible; browsers that do not understand it will return nothing or "undefined".
-Modernizr uses the result to assess whether that feature is supported by the web browser.